00d/dnd3.5e-srd/001-md/AbilitiesandConditions.md

 If a creature has damage reduction from more than one source, the two forms of damage reduction do not stack.
 Instead, the creature gets the benefit of the best damage reduction in a given situation.

-### Darkvision
+DARKVISION

 Darkvision is the extraordinary ability to see with no light source at all, out to a range specified for the creature.
 Darkvision is black and white only (colors cannot be discerned).
 It does not allow characters to see anything that they could not see otherwise---invisible objects are still invisible, and illusions are still visible as what they seem to be.
 Likewise, darkvision subjects a creature to gaze attacks normally.
 The presence of light does not spoil darkvision.

-### Death Attacks
+DEATH ATTACKS

 In most cases, a death attack allows the victim a Fortitude save to avoid the affect, but if the save fails, the character dies instantly.

-- *Raise dead* doesn't work on someone killed by a death attack.
+• *Raise dead *doesn't work on someone killed by a death attack.

-- Death attacks slay instantly.
+• Death attacks slay instantly.
 A victim cannot be made stable and thereby kept alive.

-- In case it matters, a dead character, no matter how she died, has --10 hit points.
+• In case it matters, a dead character, no matter how she died, has --10 hit points.

-- The spell *death ward* protects a character against these attacks.
+• The spell *death ward *protects a character against these attacks.

-### Disease
+DISEASE

 When a character is injured by a contaminated attack touches an item smeared with diseased matter, or consumes disease-tainted food or drink, he must make an immediate Fortitude saving throw.
 If he succeeds, the disease has no effect---his immune system fought off the infection.
 If he fails, he takes damage after an incubation period.
 Once per day afterward, he must make a successful Fortitude saving throw to avoid repeated damage.
 Two successful saving throws in a row indicate that he has fought off the disease and recovers, taking no more damage.